Squallium/kubernetes-at-home/apps/vault/README.md

 manage by ArgoCD because in ArgoCD configurations like clusters or repo are manage by kubernetes secrets.

 Go to "Secrets Engines" and enable the "KV" engine.
-1. In path you can put "secret" in maximun number of versions at lesat
+1. In path, you can put "secret" and in maximum number of versions set 2 at least
 2. Then create a new secret "myapp/api-key" and add "api_key" as "abcd1234" and "username" as "admin"